-- (b) In addition to a pre-application review with the Department of Community Development, the City Engineer shall review the rezoning application to determine if public improvements may be necessitated as a result of the zoning or rezoning.
+- (1) (a) Prior to filing an application to rezone any parcel of land, the applicant shall participate in a pre-application review with the Department of Planning, Permits and Public Works.
+No application for rezoning shall be accepted until after the preapplication review is completed and written notification of the Department's conclusions is received by the applicant.
+(As amended by 0-91-59.) - (b) In addition to a pre-application review with the Department of Planning, Permits and Public Works, the City Engineer shall review the rezoning application to determine if public improvements may be necessitated as a result of the zoning or rezoning.
 If public improvements are necessary, the standards, criteria, timing, and extent of the public improvements as specified in Chapter 14.13 of the Lakewood Municipal Code shall apply.
-(As amended by 0-84-109.) - (1) The extent of existing and contemplated development of the surrounding area. - (2) The need to ensure that the health, safety, and welfare of the public will be maintained. - (3) Whether the zoning or rezoning may ultimately create a need for public improvements to serve the area.
+(As amended by 0-84-109 and 0-91-59.) - (1) The extent of existing and contemplated development of the surrounding area. - (2) The need to ensure that the health, safety, and welfare of the public will be maintained. - (3) Whether the zoning or rezoning may ultimately create a need for public improvements to serve the area.